PIRANHA wheeled armored vehicle family

 Core Swiss wheeled-armored-vehicle family associated with MOWAG and shown on the current GDELS product page.

-Sources: GDELS home page, PIRANHA product pageBuilt by archive
+Sources: GDELS home page, PIRANHA product pageManufacturer catalog

 MOWAG is the historic Swiss military-vehicle builder in Kreuzlingen, now operating within General Dynamics European Land Systems as GDELS-Mowag GmbH.
-In this catalog it anchors Swiss wheeled armored vehicle manufacturing, especially the Piranha family and the protected-mobility engineering behind it.
+In this catalog it anchors Swiss wheeled armored vehicle manufacturing, especially the Piranha and Eagle families and the protected-mobility engineering behind them.

-1 weapon systemsMOWAG is the long-running Swiss military-vehicle builder whose name still appears in catalog manufacturer fields, public references, and current GDELS branding as GDELS-Mowag.
-The archive keeps the historic company name visible so readers can connect legacy Mowag references with the modern corporate structure at Kreuzlingen.
+2 weaponsMOWAG is the long-running Swiss military-vehicle builder whose name still appears in catalog manufacturer fields, public references, and current GDELS branding as GDELS-Mowag.
+The catalog keeps the historic company name visible so readers can connect legacy Mowag references with the modern corporate structure at Kreuzlingen.

-The builder is best known for wheeled armored vehicles and related protected-mobility engineering, especially the Piranha family.
-That product line gives the archive a clear Swiss land-systems anchor and explains why the MOWAG name continues to matter in cataloged vehicle history.
+The builder is best known for wheeled armored vehicles and related protected-mobility engineering, especially the Piranha and Eagle families.
+Those product lines give the catalog a clear Swiss land-systems anchor and explain why the MOWAG name continues to matter in cataloged vehicle history.

 Core Swiss wheeled-armored-vehicle family associated with MOWAG and shown on the current GDELS product page.